The Teddy Bear Haircut: Every Breed That Pulls It Off Perfectly

 The One Thing Your Groomer Won’t Tell You About Teddy Bear Cuts

-Okay, so here’s the secret that took me way too long to figure out — the teddy bear cut lives or dies by the pre-bath blow-dry.
+Here’s the secret that took me way too long to figure out: the success of the teddy bear cut depends on a pre-bath blow-dry.

-I learned this the hard way when my friend’s golden came home looking more “sad lion” than teddy bear.
-The groomer had rushed the prep work.
+I learned this the hard way when my friend’s golden came home looking more like a “sad lion” than a teddy bear.
+The groomer was in a hurry.

 Your Dog Deserves a Clean Home Too

-Stop waiting for the “perfect time” to try these wipes.
-Grab a pack, keep it by the door, and watch how much calmer your whole routine feels.
+Stop waiting for the “perfect time” to give these wipes a try!
+Have a pack by the door and watch how much calmer your routine is.
 No more panic when you hear those wet paws coming down the hallway.

-One small habit change makes a huge difference — seriously.
-Toss a pack in your car, one by the door, done.
+One small change makes a huge difference.
+I just keep a pack in the car and one by the front door.

-And hey, if you’re already into spoiling your golden with good stuff, these homemade pumpkin dog treats are such a fun next step — clean paws and clean ingredients, you know?
+And if you already spoil your little golden with good stuff, these homemade pumpkin dog treats are a fun next step – clean paws and clean ingredients too!

 Leave a Comment